SushantJakhade/Reimbursement-Management-Odoo/README.md

 - `uploads/`: Temporary storage for scanned receipts.

 ---
-Built with ❤️ by the Antigravity AI Team.
+Built with ❤️ by Team TRIGARTA.